devdl/MEC_ChangeOrderStatus/README.md

 # Installation

-1. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
+1. Copy all the files into your document root.
 2. Clear the cache, logout from the admin panel and then login again.
-3. You can now enable the payment method via System -> Configuration -> MEC Extensions -> MEC Change Order Status
+3. You can now enable the extension via System -> Configuration -> MEC Extensions -> MEC Change Order Status

 # Compatibility

 - Magento >= 1.6 (tested for 1.9.1)

-# Support & Feature-Wishes

-If you have any issues or you are missing an feature with this extension, please open an issue on GitHub.
-Thank you.